What Is a Trade School? 2025 Guide to Programs & Careers

 Community colleges can seem similar to trade schools because they also offer two year associate degrees and career certificates.
 However, their scope is generally broader.

 A community college often serves a dual purpose.
 It provides academic courses designed to transfer to a four year university and also offers vocational programs.
-Because of this, even in a technical program at a community college, you’ll likely have to take some general education classes.
+Because of this, even in a technical program at a community college, you will likely have to take some general education classes.

-A dedicated trade school, especially a private one, is usually all about the trade.
-You won’t find unrelated electives, just the hands on courses you need to get job ready as quickly as possible.
-Community colleges are often very affordable, with average in district tuition around $3,800 per year, but a trade school’s focused approach can get you into the workforce even faster.
+A dedicated trade school is usually all about the trade.
+You will not find unrelated electives, just the hands on courses you need to get job ready as quickly as possible.
+Community colleges are often very affordable, but a trade school’s focused approach can get you into the workforce even faster.

 What Kinds of Programs Do Trade Schools Offer?